Noah Clayton/Getty Images

 Peter Muller/Getty Images

 Risk factors: Forget the idea of the leisurely fisherman.
 Fishers and fishing workers have, on average, some of the most dangerous jobs in the country.
-Malfunctioning gear, inclement weather and transportation incidents all contribute to this profession's fatality rate, the 2nd highest in the country.
+Malfunctioning gear, bad weather and transportation incidents all add to this profession's fatality rate, the 2nd highest in the country.

 Aircraft pilots and flight engineers

 Fatality rate: 64 per 100,000 workers; 82 total

 Risk factors: Though pilots are often financially compensated for the inherent dangers and responsibilities of their jobs, no amount of money can change the fact that it's a long way down.